mytourist/api-documentation/README.md

 ## Retrieve a single debtor
 **GET** `https://app.mytourist.cloud/api/debtors/{DEBTOR_ID}`

-## Create or Edit a debtor
+## Create or update a debtor
 You can easally create a new debtor by calling the following URL by the `POST` method.
 When you want to update any debtor you'll need to use the `PUT` method with the **complete** form data and `debtor_id` inside the URL.
+Both endpoints will return the saved debtor as their (200 HTTP response) result.

 **POST** `https://app.mytourist.cloud/api/debtors`
 **PUT** `https://app.mytourist.cloud/api/debtors/{DEBTOR_ID}`